aimhubio/aimos/README.md

 # ℹ️ About

-Aim is an open-source operating system for logs.
+AimOS is an open-source operating system for logs.
-With Aim you can build, run and combine any kind of logging applications - experiment tracking, production monitoring, AI System (LLM-based) monitoring, usage monitoring etc.
+With AimOS you can build, run and combine any kind of logging applications - experiment tracking, production monitoring, AI System (LLM-based) monitoring, usage monitoring etc.

 The Logging applications are typically a combination of these components: